venloc-io/docs/.github/ISSUE_TEMPLATE/cutsom-issue.md

 ---
 name: Cutsom Issue
-about: Describe this issue template's purpose here.
+about: Describe your problem here
 title: New Issue
 labels: ''
 assignees: ''